pelidan/oh-my-opencode-slim/README.md

 ### Tmux Integration

+> ⚠️ **Temporary workaround:** Start OpenCode with `--port 4096` to enable tmux integration.
+This is required until the upstream issue is resolved.

 > ⚠️ **Known Issue:** When the server port is enabled, only one OpenCode instance can be opened at a time.
 We're tracking this in [issue #15](https://github.com/alvinunreal/oh-my-opencode-slim/issues/15), and there's an upstream PR to OpenCode: [opencode#9099](https://github.com/anomalyco/opencode/issues/9099).

 <img src="img/tmux.png" alt="Tmux Integration" width="800">